ajayj89/spring-music/README.md

 #Set java jvm env var to 17 , tpk8 default is jvm is 11
 tanzu app config build non-secret-env set BP_JVM_VERSION=17

-#set tanzu registry for container app  (use git hub container registry )
+#set tanzu registry for container app  (used git hub container registry, you can select of your choice )
 tanzu build config --containerapp-registry ghcr.io/<git use name>/spring-music

 #Docker login for app image push